-/** * Get the filename from a GET input * Example - http://example.com/?file=filename.php */ $file = $_GET['file']; /** * Unsafely include the file * Example - filename.php */ file_get_contents('directory/' . $file);
+/** * Get the filename from a GET input * Example - http://example.com/?file=filename.php */ $file = $_GET['file']; /** * Unsafely include the file * Example: filename.php */ file_get_contents('directory/' . $file);

-In the above example, an attacker could make the following request to trick the application into divulging the contents of the /etc/passwd system file, which contains a list of users on the server.
-Similarly, an attacker may leverage the Path Traversal vulnerability to gain access to credentials, logs and other sensitive information that may help advance an attack.
+In the above example, an attacker could make the following request to trick the application into divulging the contents of the /etc/passwd system file, which contains a list of users on the server:

+Similarly, an attacker may leverage a Path Traversal vulnerability to gain access to application code, credentials, password files, ini files, logs and other sensitive information that may help advance an attack.

 The /proc/version file contains the version of the Linux kernel running on the system.
 This information can be used by an attacker to determine the operating system version and determine if any security updated could be missing.

-Preventing Path Traversal vulnerabilities
+Preventing Path Traversal Vulnerabilities